 Hosting office hours is an easy, low-pressure way for employees to ask questions, seek advice, and work through issues they don’t feel comfortable addressing in an open forum environment.
 Use a free tool like Calendly that allows employees to see your schedule and select a time that works best for them.

 4. Technology is Your Greatest Asset

 Open enrollment is a complex process filled with paperwork.
-With each employee comes an election for every category of their healthcare options.
+With each employee comes a benefit election for every category of their healthcare options.
 This equates to pages of paperwork for each employee and hundreds to thousands of papers for you to keep track of.
 Simplify your life and the lives of your employees by switching to an electronic selection process.
 Try using a free online fillable form platform for your employees like Jotform to collect employee’s selections.
 Jotform is encrypted so you don’t have to worry about a security risk.
 Using an online fillable form will allow you to easily organize your files as well and will have you on the path to success this open enrollment season.

 5. Better Yet, Invest in a Benefit Administration System

 A Benefit Administration System can automate the open enrollment process.
 The Difference Card now offers a Difference Benefit Admin System.
 Our Difference Benefit Admin System is a comprehensive suite of products including a new online enrollment services platform, HR Portal, COBRA Administration, and our interactive benefit decision tool: DANNY!